 Even though it shares misleading info, Federal Rent Checks still cannot be considered a scam.

-It leverages off legit government's schemes, and uses it to sell you subscription to an annual newsletter service using a marketing funnel.
-However, it incorporates a lot of deceptive strategies to promote the newsletter, and uses tons of made-up testimonials as well.
+It leverages legit government schemes and uses them to sell your subscription to an annual newsletter service using a marketing funnel.
+However, it incorporates a lot of deceptive strategies to promote the newsletter and uses tons of made-up testimonials as well.

-Use of false marketing tactics and other red flags are more than enough to keep a distance from it.
+The use of false marketing tactics and other red flags is more than enough to keep a distance from it.